-See SODC Tier Report for the latest census information
+See SODC Transition Report for the latest census information

 |Average age of persons served (19 - 92 current age range)

 By the numbers:

 - 46 years of operation - Center was built in 1975 for people with intellectual disabilities.

 - $39.9 million budget in FY22

 - There are 28 living areas and 9 on-campus day program sites that serve 153 people with intellectual disabilities.

 - Kiley Center has 490.50. budgeted staff for the Center.